 A study of generally accepted accounting principles and techniques for measurement and reporting of financial information in a balance sheet, income statement and statement of cash flows.
 It includes an introduction to analysis and interpretation of financial data for decision-making purposes.
 Prerequisite: BSE 1010.
-For BA and BS degree students this course can be taken at the same time at BSE 1010.
+For students intending to major in business this course can be taken at the same time as BSE 1010.